FBI search of Mar-a-Lago: Tom Fitton's advice to Trump

+Trump embraced Fitton's position and would continue to include him in discussions over a year later.

 FBI/DOJ launches criminal investigation and issues subpoenas

-On February9, 2022, the National Archives sent a criminal referral to the Department of Justice (DOJ).
-Following an initial review, the DOJ opened a criminal investigation and initiated a grand jury process in April 2022.
-The same month, the DOJ instructed NARA not to share further details about the materials recovered from Mar-a-Lago with the House Oversight Committee, indicating that the FBI had opened a criminal investigation.
+In April 2022, the DOJ opened a criminal investigation and initiated a grand jury process and instructed NARA not to share further details about the materials recovered from Mar-a-Lago with the House Oversight Committee.
 The FBI interviewed Trump administration officials and aides at Mar-a-Lago about the handling of presidential records, including former White House Counsel Pat Cipollone and his former deputy Patrick Philbin.